-Met Service standard technical terms, forecasting processes and use of online climate service tools are not well known by fisherfolk leaders and organizations.
+Met Service standard technical terms, forecasting processes and use of online climate service tools are not well known by fisherfolk leaders and organisations.
 Fisherfolk are unaware that the bulk of forecasting services are publicly available online and can be interpreted to a useful extent by trained laypersons.
 Being unfamiliar with the services and their use impairs fishers understanding and trust of the system behind the monitoring and warnings.
 FEWER training can include information sessions and practical desktop exercises to build the awareness and capacity of fisherfolk for CCA and DRM so that features of FEWER are better understood.

-NEMO organizes area and national DRM exercises in collaboration with several agencies.
-FEWER should promote collaboration between NEMO, Department of Fisheries and the national fisherfolk cooperative in organizing exercises that highlight its features in order to accelerate the spread of awareness and adoption at fishing enterprise, household and organization levels.
+ODM organizes area and national DRM exercises in collaboration with several agencies.
+FEWER should promote collaboration between ODM, Fisheries Division and the National Fisherfolk Cooperative Ltd. (NAFCOOP) in organizing exercises that highlight its features in order to accelerate the spread of awareness and adoption at fishing enterprise, household and organisation levels.